 GLENN SPIERS, our Head Coach, is a full time, professional judo coach.
 A 5th Dan (Level 4) judo instructor under the BJA, Glenn teaches Judo to kids and adults in some of the best clubs in London, places such as the Budokwai (the oldest Judo club in the world outside Japan), Carlson Gracie London (where he also trains BJJ, holding a brown belt), and Imperial College Judo Club.
 Renowned for his excellent tuition, friendly and informal style (and strong ne-waza), he has a ton of experience in both teaching and competing, and he is also a BJA official.
+He is also our Sambo Coach.
 Glenn is the backbone of Shinbudo – without his teaching, passion, and tutelage the club would not exist (period).
 In a previous life, Glenn was a school English teacher for some 17 years!

 EMMA PURSEY is our BJJ coach.
 Emma accidentally started jiu jitsu when she arrived at a class she had thought was something completely different, and was too polite to leave.
 (She was a full day late for the class she had meant to go for…)